 If you're a more underground than overground kinda guy or gal, you'll want to look past the National Rail skill and go straight for Tube info instead.
 Checking line statuses and delays, it can prevent you being wedged in like a sardine on an overcrowded carriage.
 There's guidance on the best routes to take too if you need it.

-We get it, you live a jet setting lifestyle, you need to be able to demand things like 'Alexa, ask Skyscanner to find me a flight to London tomorrow', or 'Alexa, ask Skyscanner where I can go this weekend'.
-If that's you, this flight comparison skill is what you need.
+We get it, you live a jet setting lifestyle, and you need to be able to demand things like 'Alexa, ask Skyscanner to find me a flight to London tomorrow', or 'Alexa, ask Skyscanner where I can go this weekend'.
+If that's you, this flight comparison skill is just what you need.
 Just remember though, when you get back, all that's going to be waiting for you is a jilter digital assistant.